-Cavco Industries, Inc. Registrant Date: May 20, 2005 /s/ Joseph H. Stegmayer Joseph H. Stegmayer - Chairman, President and Chief Executive Officer (Principal Executive Officer) Date: May 20, 2005 /s/ Sean K. Nolen Vice President, Chief Financial Officer, Treasurer and Secretary (Principal Financial and
+CAVCO INDUSTRIES, INC. (Registrant)

+Date: May 19, 2006 /s/ Joseph H. Stegmayer

+Joseph H. Stegmayer - Chairman,

+President and

+Chief Executive Officer

+(Principal Executive Officer)

 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.